jarrodparkes/jarrodparkes.github.io/_posts/2019-01-03-how-google-works.md

     - all product decisions should be based on a technical insights, not unfounded opinions
     - open platforms grow faster, consider them for certain problems and areas — especially when challenging big incumbent companies
     - don’t obsess over competitors
-        - know who they are and be “proud” of them, but don’t copy them — you’ll just me incrementally growing and not truly innovate
+        - know who they are and be "proud" of them, but don’t copy them — you’ll just me incrementally growing and not truly innovate
 - hiring
     - should be peer based
     - set standards really high, find people’s passion in the interview, hire learners (growth mindsets and grit!)